Everything you need to know about cooking tofu

-How to cook with tofu for beginners.
-Learn why there are different types of tofu, if you should press tofu, how to make crispy pan fried and baked tofu, and tofu recipe ideas for delicious meals.
+How to cook tofu 101 for beginners.
+Learn how to season tofu, why there are different types of tofu, if you should press tofu, how to make crispy pan fried and baked tofu, and tofu recipe ideas for delicious meals.

 Cooking tofu is a little confusing at first, but once you learn the basics, you’ll have this shit down in no time.
 Tofu is like a blank canvas, it absorbs whatever flavors you cook it with.

 So, if you flavor it like crap, it will taste like crap.
-Here’s some tips on how to make it not taste like crap
+Here’s some tips on how to make tofu taste amazing every time

-#1 way to make your tofu amazing, if you’re frying, baking, or sautéing it, is to press if for 15-30 minutes.
+The best way to make your tofu crispy and not soggy if you’re frying, baking, or sautéing it, is to press it for 15-30 minutes.

 This gets rid of excess moisture and makes the tofu crispier and chewier when you cook it.